BullSequana/portails4/examples/README.md

     - server : receive the message and read it.
 Usage `server [number of messages to wait]`

 * **search** : example to use PtlMESearch.

+* **reduce** : example to use atomic and triggered operation used to reduce operation.